-Compared to the flawless elf before him, he looked like some sad and beaten creature.
+Compared to the flawless Elf before him, he looked like some sort of sad and beaten creature.

 "This is the Arkenstone," Thranduil said softly, his marble eyes also fixed on the stone.
 "Where did you find it?"

-"I took it from Thorin," Bilbo replied, the words tasting like ash in his mouth.
+"I took it from Thorin," Bilbo replied, the words tasting like ash and dirt in his mouth.
 "I have claimed it as my share of the treasure to give to you."

-Thranduil's eyes finally rose from the stone to Bilbo's face.
+Thranduil's arctic eyes finally rose from the stone to Bilbo's face.
 "You do not care for it."

-"No, I don't," the hobbit admitted.
-When he had snuck out of Erebor, it had taken every bit of willpower not to throw the stone off the mountain and watch it shatter on the ground below.
+"No, I don't," the Hobbit admitted.
+When he had slipped out of Erebor, it had taken every bit of willpower not to throw the stone off the mountain and watch it shatter into a million pieces on the ground below.
 Only the memory of his friends' bodies kept him from it.
 "It is nothing more than a pretty trinket poisoning Thorin's mind.
 If I could, I would toss it into the ocean never to be seen again.
 But since that won't solve any of my problems, I am going to use it to work out a deal with you."

 Thranduil's eyes became hooded.
 "You wish to make another deal with me after failing to deliver on the first one?
 You are an arrogant creature, halfling."

 "For the last time: my name is Bilbo and not halfling," he scolded, glaring up at the king, "and this deal is important to you too.
-As of right now there is an army of orcs and goblins on the move towards Erebor.
+As of right now there is an army of Orcs and Goblins on the march to Erebor.
 They are destroying everything in their path—including Mirkwood—to get here.
 Now we can spend what little time we have left fighting amongst ourselves over some gold trinkets and silver rings, or we can combine our forces and take this filth out once and for all.
 What is it going to be?"

 He flinched.
 "He won't listen to me either.
 But if you use the Arkenstone correctly, then you can get him to agree to the gold and alliance."

 Bilbo snorted.
-He didn't need the elf to warn him; not when he lived the consequences of his actions a lifetime ago.
+He didn't need the Elf to warn him; not when he lived with the consequences of his actions for a lifetime.
 "I am aware of that.
 But I don't care.
-I would rather that he live and hates me than die as my friend."
+I would rather that he live and hate me than die as my friend."

 When Gandalf did finally appear, his face was pinched and his nostrils flared with every breath he took.
 He tapped his staff against the stone floor until every eye was trained on him.
 "Thranduil is here to bargain for his portion of the treasure."